Walking, Biking and Riding

 - Don’t follow too closely.
 Bicyclists are allowed to “take the lane” if there is not room for motorists to safely pass.
 Most bicyclists would prefer to be out of your way, and will allow you to pass as soon as safely possible.

 - Do not honk at a bicyclist, unless you have good cause to warn the rider you are close by.
 The loud noise could startle the rider.
 There may be a good reason for the bicyclist to be riding in the travel lane, such as roadway hazards not visible to motorists.

 - Check the bike lane before turning.
 The bike lane is a travel lane.
-Be sure to bicycles in the lane when turning across it.
+Be sure to check for bicycles in the lane when turning across it.
 Bicyclists often move as quickly as cars, particularly in the city.
 If you’ve just passed a bicyclist, check to make sure there is plenty of space before turning across their path.

 - Look before opening your door to avoid opening your door in front of other cars, bikes, or pedestrians.

 is essential for everyone, but particularly for 50+ riders who may be returning to motorcycle riding or for those who are novice riders.
 A motorcyclist should attend a rider-training course to learn how to operate his/her vehicle and to obtain the required license to operate a motorcycle in Oregon.
 Other drivers should allow a motorcycle a full lane width and signal your intentions, to avoid a motorcycle being in your blind spot.
 Allow a longer following distance from a motorcycle than with other vehicles.
 Motorcycle drivers should follow the rules of the road, be alert to other drivers, and wear protective gear.
 Remember, most mopeds

 are considered a motorcycle so do not attempt to ride one without an operator’s permit.